Advertisement

 a young women smiles as she sits on a coach for a psychotherapy session

 Are you or a loved one living with bipolar disorder?
-If so, you know that the illness can cause major shifts in mood, energy and activity levels, and other disruptive symptoms.
+If so, you may know that the condition can cause major shifts in mood, energy, and activity levels, and other disruptive symptoms.
 These, in turn, may significantly impact job performance, relationships, and daily living.
 If not properly managed, symptoms can worsen.

 Fortunately, people with bipolar disorder can lead healthy lives when they receive effective treatment.
 Discover the options and how to choose what works best for you in managing the condition.